Most of the chicken farmers ask how many hens per rooster do I need? Are you also worried about this?

 If you have more than required roosters-

-2. Some roosters may go away to your neighbor farm if you have free-range chickens and
+- Some roosters may go away to your neighbor house if not get a good position in present flock.

 Less Roosters More Hens